 Elevation Gain: negilgible

-Getting to the Trailhead: On Hwy.
-19 (Queen K Highway) north of Kailua-Kona and south of Kawaihae, look for the entrance to the Mauna Lani resort between mile markers 73 and 74 (Mauna Lani Drive).
-Proceed to the public parking area indicated by a sign and just past some shops.
-You do not need to be a guest of the resort to visit these ancient sites.
+Trailhead: On Hwy.
+19 north of Kailua-Kona and south of Kawaihae, look for the entrance to the Mauna Lani resort between mile markers 73 and 74 (Mauna Lani Drive).
+Pass a traffic circle and stay on Mauna Lani Drive.
+Take the next left onto Pauoa Road and quickly find trailhead parking on the right.
+There are no services at this trailhead.

-The Hike: From the parking area, walk the paved trail through some rough lava areas and eventually toward the main resort area and the fishponds.
-The beginning of the trail from the parking area is the Ala Loa, the ancient King's Trail.
-The new modern paved trail has several kiosks with information about the archaeological sites you are passing.
-The second stop is a lava tube shelter cave that is fun to crawl into and explore (see photo above).
+Hike: From the parking area, walk the paved trail through some rough lava areas and eventually toward the main resort area and the fishponds.
+The paved trail has several kiosks with information about the archaeological sites you are passing.
+The second stop is a lava tube shelter cave that is fun to crawl into and explore.
 This lave tube sheltered ancient Hawaiians from 1200-1700AD.
 Be very careful not to hit your head on the sharp roof and watch your step on the loose, large lava.
 Consider bringing a flashlight.
-There are interesting skylights in the short lava tube cave (see photo below).
+There are interesting skylights in the short lava tube cave.
 Once you're done exploring the lava tube, continue down the paved trail until you're near the intersection of another sidewalk, near the golf course.
-From here, walk toward the golf course and try to find the famous 'Helmeted Warrior' petroglyph and the 'Fisherman' petroglyph, both pictured on this page.
+From here, walk toward the golf course and try to find the famous 'Helmeted Warrior' petroglyph and the 'Fisherman' petroglyph.
 They are next to one another.
-When you're done petroglyph hunting, continue along the trail and walk around the ancient fishponds, marveling at the amazing architecture that still maintains a salt- and freshwater balance to this day and maintains many fish.
+When you're done petroglyph hunting, continue along the trail and walk around the ancient fishponds, marveling at the amazing aquaculture that still contains many types fish.
 Return to your vehicle the way you came.
 Plan on spending 30-60 minutes exploring the area.